lhelwerd/rechu/docs/source/commands.md

 It's possible to exit the process by entering `quit` in the menu (with a confirmation if the `-c` argument is provided) or pressing `Ctrl+C` at any point.
 The receipt is discarded and you are able to start again from scratch.
-If you created a faulty receipt or product metadata, then you could either edit the corresponding YAML file and synchronize it by [reading files](#read), or you can use another command to [delete](#delete) the receipt YAML file and database entry.
+Product metadata is only accepted if it matches the current product or later on any product on the receipt without leading to duplicate matches.
+If you wrote a faulty receipt or product metadata, then you could either externally edit the corresponding YAML file and synchronize it by [reading files](#read), or you can use another command to [delete](#delete) the receipt YAML file and database entry.

 :::{tip}
 In the menu, all steps are also recognized if only a number of initial